 As precursors, metalorganic polymers or sol-gel systems are used, which allow a large diversity of oxide and non-oxide ceramic fibers.
 The spinning masses are specifically adapted to the spinning process used.
 The rheological properties in particular are of great importance here.

-The ceramic fibers are mainly spun using the melt spinning process (solid sol-gel precursors and preceramic polymers) and solution spinning processes / dry spinning processes (preceramic polymer solutions and liquid sol-gel precursors) (see Nöth, A.; Hietel.
-D.; Rothmann, M.: Fabrication and upscaling of spinning processes of ceramic high-tech fiber production).
+The ceramic fibers are mainly spun using the melt spinning process (solid sol-gel precursors and preceramic polymers) and solution spinning processes / dry spinning processes (preceramic polymer solutions and liquid sol-gel precursors) (Publication: Fabrication and upscaling of spinning processes).
 All spinning processes are carried out as continuous spinning processes of rovings with 1 – 1000 filaments.
-Monofilament spinning systems for hollow fibers and two-component fibers as well as for thick continuous fibers with diameters > 100 µm are also available (see Nöth, A.: Fabrication of large diameter SiC monofilaments by polymer route).
+Monofilament spinning systems for hollow fibers and two-component fibers as well as for thick continuous fibers with diameters > 100 µm are also available (Publication: Fabrication of Large Diameter SiC Monofilaments).
 All spinning processes can be carried out in air or under inert gas.
 The conditions in the spinning shaft, such as the atmosphere, temperature and gas flow, can be adapted to the specific requirements of the spinning mass.

 After the spinning process, the pyrolysis and sintering of the spun fibers is undertaken, whereby the transformation to ceramic fibers occurs.
 Pyrolysis and sintering can be carried out continuously up to temperatures of 1800 °C in air and 2000 °C under inert conditions.